Creepshow: Home media

 A two-disc Special Edition DVD of Creepshow was released on October 22, 2007, in the UK.
 The discs feature a brand new widescreen transfer of the film sourced from the original master, a making-of documentary running 90 minutes (titled Just Desserts: The Making of Creepshow), behind-the-scenes footage, rare deleted scenes, galleries, a commentary track with director George A. Romero and make-up effects artist, Tom Savini, and more.
 The owner of Red Shirt Pictures, Michael Felsher is responsible for the special edition, the documentary and audio commentary in particular.

 On September 8, 2009, the film was released on Blu-ray.
 Again the only special feature is the film's trailer.
 Scream Factory re-released the film on Blu-ray with new special features (along with most of the ones from the UK release) on October 23, 2018.
 This release is sourced from a brand new 4K scan of the original camera negative, despite the fact there was some criticism with the 5.1 audio track having been pitched too high and having sync issues (the included stereo track however has no issues).

 Second Sight acquired the license to release a new Blu-ray in the United Kingdom.
 It contains all of the special features included in the special two-disc edition which was released in 2007.
 It also contains a new audio commentary with Director of Photography Michael Gornick, Actor John Amplas, Property Master Bruce Alan Green and make-up effects assistant Darryl Ferrucci.

+On June 27, 2023, Scream Factory released a 4K Ultra HD Blu-ray of the film, featurning a "2023 4K scan of the original camera negative supervised and approved by director of photography Michael Gornick" and new Dolby Atmos audio track, together with the 5.1 and stereo tracks included on the 2018 Blu-ray release.